 A Gunner is primarily concerned with the operation of the turret.
 You'll train to safely and proficiently operate the 25mm cannon, the 7.62mm machine gun, night-vision and other specialised optical equipment.

 As a Crew Commander you are in overall command of the vehicle, and you are responsible for your crew and any passengers being carried in the vehicle.
-In camp, this will include some personnel management and administrative responsibilities.
+At Linton, this will include some personnel management and administrative responsibilities.

 Job on deployment